awsdocs/aws-server-migration-service-user-guide/doc_source/prereqs.md

   + DNS—Allow the connector to initiate connections to port 53 for name resolution\.
   + HTTPS on WinRM port 5986 on your SCVMM or standalone Hyper\-V host
   + Inbound HTTPS on port 443 of the connector—Allow the connector to receive secure web connections on port 443 from Hyper\-V hosts containing the VMs you intend to migrate\.
-  + NTP—Optionally, give the connector outbound access to port 123 for time synchronization\.
+  + NTP—Optionally allow the connector outbound access to port 123 for time synchronization\.
 If the connector synchronizes its clock with the Hyper-V host, this is unnecessary\.
 + Allow outbound connections from the connector to the following URL ranges:
   + \*\.amazonaws\.com
   + \*\.aws\.amazon\.com